How to get your business license (A guide for all 50 US states)

 - What the license currently costs

-- How long it typically takes to get the license (this is often informal information which you can get from other entrepreneurs or from the local chamber of commerce)
+- The contact information of the agency which will issue you the licenseHow long it typically takes to get the license.
+This is often informal information that you can get from other entrepreneurs or the local Chamber of Commerce.

 2. Submit your business license applications

 Turn in any paperwork that’s required to the licensing agency.
-(Be sure to double- and triple-check all the details so your application doesn’t get delayed.)
+(Be sure to double- and triple-check all the details, so your application doesn’t get delayed.)

 3. Get your licenses